Farid Touil

-Farid Touil (born 10 December 1974 in Constantine) is an Algerian former footballer who played in the Algerian Championnat National.
+Farid Touil (born 10 December 1974) is an Algerian former footballer who played in the Algerian Championnat National.

 Career

 A center forward, Touil played for US Chaouia and ES Sétif before signing with MC Alger in July 2008.
 He finished his playing career with CS Constantine.

 Touil scored the winning goal in the second leg of the 2006–07 Arab Champions League final.
 He also scored the winning goal in the first leg of the 2007–08 Arab Champions League final.

 After he retired from playing, Touil became a member of ES Sétif's coaching staff.